planetfederal/workshops/tutorials/censusmap/src/index.rst

       FROM stats,
         census JOIN counties USING (fips)

-* Click the *Guess parameters from SQL* link in the "SQL view paramters" section
+* Click the *Guess parameters from SQL* link in the "SQL view parameters" section
 * Set the default value of the "column" parameter to *pst045212*
 * Check the "Guess geometry type and srid" box
 * Click the *Refresh* link in the "Attributes" section